English as an Additional Language (EAL) Program

 UTAS College Programs

 The University of Tasmania provides extension programs for college students that offer considerable benefits.
-In addition to the academic challenge, successful participation in an extension program means credit toward your chosen degree and a saving on the costs of studying University units.
-Course details, delivery and assessment differ for each program.
-There is a mixture of online delivery, class work and weekend workshops.
-Assessment is completed by University teachers and can be both criterion and competency based.
-Some units are assessed jointly by both the College and University teachers.
+In addition to the academic challenge, successful participation in an extension program means credit toward your chosen degree and saving on the costs of studying University units.
 Information about entry into these programs is available during Term One from College teachers.
-Your teacher will discuss entry requirements with you and assist you with enrolment details and completing the course work.

 How do I know what is happening in the College?